fchris82/WfDockerWorkflow/README.md

 > #### Tipps
 >
 > The PHPStorm can't detect the symfony project.
-You have to switch on manualy.
+You have to switch on manually.
 >   - Settings » Languages & Frameworks » PHP » Symfony ⟶ **Enable plugins for this project**
 >   - Set the directories with `package/opt/webtown-workflow/symfony/` prefix, and perhaps you have to change `app/cache` to `var/cache`
 >   - Settings » Other settings » Framework Integration ⟶ Select the **Symfony**